Old Town, Maine: Geography

 Old Town is located at 44°56′35″N 68°40′35″W (44.943047, −68.676461).

 According to the United States Census Bureau, the city has a total area of 43.28 sqmi, of which 38.85 sqmi is land and 4.43 sqmi is water.
 With its business district located on an island, Old Town is drained by the Stillwater River and Penobscot River.

+A small neighborhood north of Stillwater Avenue on the mainland side of the Stillwater River is recognized by the United States Postal Service as "Stillwater," and has its own post office and ZIP code.
+The Census Bureau does not recognize Stillwater and counts that area as part of Old Town.

 The city is crossed by Interstate 95, U. S. Route 2 and 2A, and state routes 16, 43 and 116.
 It borders the towns of Orono to the south, Glenburn to the west, Hudson to the northwest, Alton and Argyle Township to the north, and (separated by water) is near Milford east, and Bradley to the southeast.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Old Town has a humid continental climate, abbreviated "Dfb" on climate maps.